2018 Meet the Innovators Forum Presenters

 Michael Docherty is the author of the recent book Collective Disruption: How Corporations and Startups Can Co-create Transformative New Businesses.
 The book provides established companies with a practical playbook for plugging into the startup ecosystem to fuel and incubate new businesses as entrepreneurial ventures.
 Docherty holds an MBA degree from Northwestern University’s Kellogg School and BSME degree from Drexel University.
 He is a frequent speaker on innovation and corporate venturing and an active supporter of the entrepreneurial community.

 Senior Vice President, Innovation and Entrepreneurship, University of California System

 Marillyn A. Hewson

 Chairman, President and Chief Executive Officer, Lockheed Martin Corporation

-David has been a technology entrepreneur for most of his career, having founded and developed multiple successful technology start-ups.
-He has over 30 years of experience as a software engineer, managing software development teams and performing product engineering.
+David has been a technology entrepreneur for most of his career.
+He has over 30 years of experience as a software engineer, managing software development teams, developing complex systems and delivering products.
 He has consulted with venture capital firms and advanced technology start-ups, performing technical due diligence and business strategy assessments.
 In 2013, he left the IT industry to follow his passion for space exploration.
-David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed to support human settlement of the Solar System.
-As an advocate of space-related and space-scalable businesses, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
+David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging space resources economy, and ultimately to support human settlement of the Solar System.
+As an advocate of space-related and space-scalable businesses, he also founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
 Prior to Orbital Transports, LLC, he founded multiple successful technology companies, including Athena Security, Inc., a network security company, which was acquired by SolarWinds in 2012.
 He has received 4 patents.
 He graduated from Northwestern University with a BS in Electrical Engineering and Computer Science.